 School of Religion: Our school of religion involves children from grades pre/K through high school.
-Children may register in the program throughout the academic year (September through early June).
-We meet on Sunday mornings from 9:15-10:30 AM in Serra Hall (across the plaza from The Immaculata and one building east).
+Children may register in the program throughout the academic year (September through mid-May).
+We meet on Sunday mornings from 9:15-10:30 AM in Camino Hall (2 buildings west of The Immaculata).
 We have a wonderful program made possible by the commitment and enthusiasm of some very fine catechists.
 Our program includes bringing in Catholic culture to enrich what is in our books – study of the saints, the rosary, activities during Advent and Lent, a children’s Way of the Cross during Lent, Jesus Day for First Communion children, and a May Crowning.
 Students are expected to attend Mass at The Immaculata every Sunday.

 We prepare older children for First Reconciliation and First Communion, and we prepare children who are over age 7 for Baptism.

 Click here for the Religious Ed Calendar for 2014-15 school year.